Wordsworth (rapper)

 Vinson Jamel Johnson, better known by his stage name Wordsworth, is an American rapper from Brooklyn, New York.

 Biography

 Wordsworth grew up in Brooklyn, New York.
 He started rapping in fifth grade.
 He graduated from the State University of New York at Old Westbury and the University of Miami.

 Wordsworth recorded with his partner Punchline on A Tribe Called Quest's The Love Movement and on Black Star's Mos Def & Talib Kweli Are Black Star.
 He was involved in the MTV comedy sketch series The Lyricist Lounge Show.
 He also appeared in the Kevin Fitzgerald film Freestyle: The Art of Rhyme.
 In 2004, he released his debut solo studio album, Mirror Music.
 In 2012, he released another solo studio album, The Photo Album.

+On August 7, 2026, Wordsworth appeared on A-F-R-O's single, "Play on Wordz," alongside Bishop Lamont and Terror Van Poo for A-F-R-O's album, Trap Door 2.